amitofsk/dandy/docs/Dandy.md

 #### 10.2.1 Option A: Spin the motor at different frequencies

+In this section, we use the RPi microcontroller and code it in MicroPython.
 Connect the motor to the RPi as shown below.

 ![RPi motor](./docPics/rpiMotor.png)